storlak/PythonMiniProjects/README.md

 ## Introduction

 A collection of mini Python projects and scripts developed during the learning process.
-This repository showcases a variety of small-scale projects such as mad libs, dice rolls, digital clocks, URL shorteners, and other examples that demonstrate fundamental concepts and techniques in Python programming.
-These projects are designed to provide hands-on experience with Python and help reinforce programming skills.
+This repository showcases a variety of small-scale projects such as mad libs, dice rolls and a 5 language Dictionary called D5L.
+These projects are designed to provide hands-on experience with Python and help reinforce my programming skills.

 ## Help & Wiki & Discussion